mindersec/minder/docs/docs/policy_engine/manage_policies.md

 ---
 id: manage_policies
-title: Getting Started (Manage policies and violations)
+title: Manage policies and violations
-sidebar_position: 5
+sidebar_position: 2
 slug: /manage_policies
 displayed_sidebar: mediator
 ---

-# Getting Started (Manage policies)
+# Manage policies

 In order to detect security deviations from repositories or other entities, Mediator is relying on the concepts of **Policies**.
 A policy is a definition of a verification we want to do on an entity in a pipeline.